 Because, as I was to discover, eating breakfast in the pool sounds like a good idea, but is it in any way practical?
-Hells no.
+Hell no.

-I spied the leaflet advertising the in-room Floating Breakfast as soon as we entered our swoon-worthy pool villa at the Royal Purnama.
-(A villa this jammy cow had won in a contest on Insta.)
+I spied the leaflet advertising the private Floating Breakfast as soon as we entered our swoon-worthy pool villa at the Royal Purnama.
+(A stay this lucky lady actually won in an Instagram contest.)

 Noticing that all other listed activities – High Tea etc – were priced per person I assumed the Floating Breakfast, listed as 575,000 IDR (£30/$53AUD), was the same.

 Justin made the call.
 “You want Floating Breakfast for just 1 person?”
-They asked, several times.
+The staff asked, several times.
 “Yes,” he replied, because his wife told him to.
 They ended the call, Justin later admitted, sounding thoroughly confused, and then arrived at our door the next morning with a half full tray of food.

-In the meantime, I made Justin take a million different photos I immediately hated (standard), the food was almost wiped out by a water feature (3 times), and my husband looked close to leaving me when I asked if he could be the model instead so I could show him the exact shot I needed.
+In the meantime, I made Justin take a million different photos I immediately hated (standard), the food was almost wiped out by a water feature (3 times), and my husband looked close to leaving me when I asked if he could pose for a photo just so I could frame up the exact photo I wanted with me in it.